dedis/popcoins/report/Ideas.md

   - Create a cross-platform app to ease the access to functionalities of the Cothority framework
   - Create an app/library that will be easily extensible for further functionalities of the Cothority
   - Make a PoC for CISC and PoP, make the technology available to everyone
-  - Solution: Nativescript
+  - Solution: Nativescript (explain why)

 # Corresponding background

   - Define/Explain/Introduce Cothority
   - Define/Explain/Introduce CISC
-  - Define/Explain/Introduce PoP
+  - Define/Explain/Introduce PoP (define important terms: org, att, config, final, pop token...)
-  - A bit of Elliptic Curve Cryptography?
+  - A bit of Elliptic Curve Cryptography? (addition instead of multiplication)
   - A bit of Schnorr Signature Generation and Verification?
 (Including hashes)
   - A bit of Protobuf?
   - A bit of Websocket?